andreasabel/inCode/entry/introduction-to-singletons-1.md

 And, perhaps even more important, how can you create a `Door` with a given state that isn’t known until runtime?
-If we know the type of our doors at compile-time, we can just explicitly write `UnsafeMkDoor "Iron" :: Door 'Opened`.
+If we know the type of our doors at compile-time, we can just explicitly write `UnsafeMkDoor "Iron" :: Door 'Opened` or `UnsafeMkDoor @'Opened "Iron"`.
 But what if we wanted to make a door based on a `DoorState` input?

 ``` {.haskell}
 mkDoor :: DoorState -> String -> Door s